 With your ticket, you first visit the Skybridge between the two buildings on the 41st floor before visiting the 86th floor observation deck.
 There’s also information and models of what you are seeing.
 It’s a great way to become familiar with the city.

 Tours last around an hour.
 Make sure you arrive with plenty of time to spare before your time slot if you don’t get a tour here.
 It’s tricky to work out where to enter.
 Head to Dewan Filharmonik Petronas which is connected to Suria KLCC shopping centre, and it’s obvious where to go once you hit there.

 If you get lost in the shopping centre, like I did, look for the Salvatore Ferragamo shop in the directory.
 There is a sign next to this which tells you which way to go and it’s easy from here.

 There is a security scan on entry and anything bigger than a small backpack or any beverages, need to be left at a luggage counter (included).

 Address: Kuala Lumpur City Centre, 50088 Kuala Lumpur, Federal Territory of Kuala Lumpur, Malaysia

-For a bit of change of pace head outside to the KLCC Park, another one of the top places to visit in Kuala Lumpur.
+For a change of pace, head outside to the KLCC Park, another one of the top places to visit in Kuala Lumpur.
 KLCC Park is a 50 acre garden designed to provide some greenery for the Petronas Twin Towers and the areas surrounding it.